-That’s all the time for today folks, keep falling in love with the problem, and remember we are Teaching Tomorrow.
+That’s all the time we have for today folks, keep stepping into your vulnerability, and remember we are teaching tomorrow.